DAY 1 | TUESDAY, NOVEMBER 19TH

 • Kelly Sanders - Assistant Director for Energy Systems Innovation, White House Office of Science and Technology Policy

-• Victoria A. Beard - Professor of City and Regional Planning & Director of Cornell Mui Ho Center for Cities, Cornell University
+• Victoria A. Beard - Professor of City and Regional Planning; Director of Cornell Mui Ho Center for Cities, Cornell University

 • Explore the Cornell Tech campus, network with attendees, and enjoy a boxed lunch, included with admission for all attendees.